 The North American aluminum industry, through the work of the Aluminum Association, was an early pioneer in developing comprehensive, peer-reviewed research on the environmental impact of material production and use.
 The aluminum industry supports the life cycle assessment approach to research which tracks the impact of a product in all stages of its life -- from raw material extraction, to production and use, to disposal or recycling.

-Following are a number of key studies on the aluminum industry’s environmental impact.
+Following are several key studies on the aluminum industry’s environmental impact:

 Semi-Fabricated Aluminum Products LCA (2013)

 This peer-reviewed life-cycle assessment (LCA) study shows a major decline in energy demand and greenhouse gas emissions for primary aluminum production in the U.S. and Canada.